rocas121/Tictactoe/README.md

-# This is a school project about making TicTacToe against a Minmax AI<br/>
+# TicTacToe against a Minmax AI<br/>

--For now on terminal<br/>
+This is a school projet with the goal of coding a TicTactoe with an AI that uses de Minimax algorythm.